GEO-BON/bon-in-a-box-pipeline-engine/ui/BonInABoxScriptService/docs/DefaultApi.md

 Returns which optional features are enabled on this instance.

 Distinct from /api/systemStatus, which reports whether the server is misconfigured and is the UI&#39;s boot gate.
 This one never fails: a feature being off is an answer, not an error.
-Every flag has positive polarity, so true always means the feature works, whatever the polarity of the variable behind it. myFilesEnabled and antivirus* describe python-api, which is what acts on them; they are reported here because script-server has no way to query python-api, so the deployment sets both containers identically.
+Every flag has positive polarity, so true always means the feature works, whatever the polarity of the variable behind it. myFilesEnabled, chatEnabled and antivirus* describe python-api, which is what acts on them; they are reported here because script-server has no way to query python-api, so the deployment sets both containers identically.
 Not exposed to the chat assistant: it is absent from GENERATED_TOOLS_KEPT in python-api/app/mcp-server/server.py, and belongs in the system prompt rather than in a tool if the assistant ever needs it.

 ### Example